 - Being physically abusive to others or destructive in the house

 - Abusing a younger sibling

 - Coming home in the wrong state of mind

 Make no mistake—there’s something wrong with these behaviors.
 Parents who tell themselves “It’s just phase” or “it’s what teenagers do” are setting themselves up for a rude awakening later.

 If any of this is going on in your house, remember that the earlier you intervene with your child, the better.
 The sooner you tell your child that what he’s doing is not acceptable and give him the tools he needs to behave differently, the better.

 Behavioral Camps for Youth in Texas Focusing On Rebellious Boys

 Resolution Ranch, a therapeutic boarding school located in Texas, offers a nurturing environment where teenage boys 13-17 can find unconditional support and guidance.
 If your child is suffering from behavior issues, or depression or is making choices that cause harm to himself or others, we are here to help.
-Since 2004, we’ve been here to help boys suffering from a variety of personal issues, especially including: Self-destructive behavior and thoughtless attitudes, Failing in school, or school expulsion, Addictions and drug use, Attention Deficit/Hyperactivity Disorder (ADD/ADHD).
+Since 2004, we’ve been here to help boys suffering from a variety of personal issues, especially including: Self-destructive behavior and thoughtless attitudes, Failing in school, or school expulsion, life-controlling issues, Attention Deficit/Hyperactivity Disorder (ADD/ADHD).

 We also help boys with behavioral issues such as: